5-Data Manipulation

 To select all of the columns from our data set that do not start with specific text, we do the inverse,

-Get a set of vectors from data frame
+Get a set of columns from data frame

-Select all the columns from your purchase data that do not start with “Postal_Code”.
+Select all the columns from your purchase data that are not the “Postal_Code” column.

 Check your code